wgcban/adamae/README.md

-# $*Ada*MAE$: Adaptive Masking for Efficient Spatiotemporal Learning with Masked Autoencoders
+# *Ada*MAE: Adaptive Masking for Efficient Spatiotemporal Learning with Masked Autoencoders

-- We propose *Ada*MAE, a novel, adaptive, and end-to-end trainable token sampling strategy for MAEs that takes into account the spatiotemporal properties of all input tokens to sample fewer but informative tokens.
+- We propose *Ada*MAE, a novel, $adaptive$, and $end-to-end trainable$ token sampling strategy for MAEs that takes into account the spatiotemporal properties of all input tokens to sample fewer but informative tokens.

-- We empirically show that *Ada*MAE samples more tokens from high spatiotemporal information regions of the input, resulting in learning meaningful representations for downstream tasks.
+- We empirically show that *Ada*MAE samples $more tokens$ from $high spatiotemporal information$ regions of the input, resulting in learning meaningful representations for downstream tasks.

 - We demonstrate the efficiency of *Ada*MAE in terms of performance and GPU memory against random *patch*, *tube*, and *frame* sampling by conducting a thorough ablation study on the SSv2 dataset.